UP | HOME

 • As per the learning materials quality principle, are there any geniuses out there that have made any meaningful progress in philosophy?

-There is also the concept of competitive advantage.
-Sometimes, making friends with a successful person is almost as good as being successful yourself.
+• There is also the concept of competitive advantage.
+Sometimes, making friends with a successful person is almost as good as being successful yourself, depending on what you’re trying to accomplish.

 5. Situations Where It Is Best To Assume The Worst Case Scenario